wismh/wind-engine/docs/sdd.md

 8. `asset_codegen` never writes `.meta`.
 Missing sidecar is a **failed build**, not a random GUID in CI.
 9. ECS is homemade, EnTT-shaped. **Do not add EnTT as a submodule.** Do not keep a Node graph beside World.
 No `Transform` parent in v1.
 10. Simulation uses `fixed_delta_time` on `Schedule::Fixed`.
 One-shot clicks run on `Schedule::Frame`, `Phase::Game` (§4.4–§4.5).
-11. UI markup is XML + CSS assets.
-Games do not build visual trees in C++ (tests excepted).
+11. UI documents are XML assets and/or the C++ `ui::Node` builder into the same `Element` tree.
+Style is CSS.
+Games do not build a parallel widget graph or `onClick` handlers (§8.2.1).
 12. All engine APIs: **main thread only**.
 13. `MouseConsumed` is cleared at the start of each Loop iteration, not at the end.
 14. No engine code assumes a single global window.
 Rendering and input for a `UiCanvas` (and, in v1, all world `Renderable`s) go through its `WindowId`; a `ctx<T>()` singleton that used to mean "the window" is a `WindowId`-keyed map instead (`WindowSizes`, §4.7/§21).